gamemann/gamemann/README.md

 Follow me on Twitter [@ChristianDeacon](https://twitter.com/ChristianDeacon)!
 I'm pushing forward multiple open source projects I believe many developers would be interested in.
 These projects will involve game and network development with a focus on modding support.
 Please see my projects below for more details 🙂

 ### Why Did You Follow Me?
 I **manually** follow users because I'm looking for projects to support and contribute to.
-I love reading other's code and looking at other's profiles!
-I also enjoy contributing to the open source community.
+I love reading code from others and contributing to the open source community.

 ### Me, Myself & I
 Heya, my name is Christian and I am a self-taught engineer with a love for modding, creating things, and generally having fun & making things that improves other people's lives.
 I own the [@modcommunity](https://github.com/modcommunity) and also work on open source projects such as [@BestMods](https://github.com/BestMods) and [@Gamecom](https://github.com/gamemann/gamecom)!